 Both materials present some minor problems with first layer adhesion.
 In other words, they sometimes stick to the print bed.
 The three most common solutions involve covering the print bed with tape, glue, or hairspray.
 For tape, we recommend using Kapton Tape (a polyimide film with a silicone adhesive), but masking tape also works fairly well.

-Ever the favourite child (in the context of printing), PLA gives off little to no smell when heated, and some even claim to have picked up on fruity or candy-like aromas…
+Ever the favorite child (in the context of printing), PLA gives off little to no smell when heated, and some even claim to have picked up on fruity or candy-like aromas…

 ABS stinks.
 And the fumes are intense, in some cases inducing headaches!
 Whenever possible, print in an open (but isolated) area with proper ventilation.